 The Arbuckle Tract is located 5 miles south of the town of Frostproof on Lake Arbuckle Road.

 The other major area of the state forest is the Walk in the Water Tract, located two miles east of the town of Frostproof on County Road 630.
 Here, you park at the trailhead locations around the perimeter of the tract and hike into the forest.
+This is a beautiful hike that we took on another day.

 For camping permits in the forest office, visit the forest office: